Chelsea keeping tabs on Lewandowski after struggles to sign Haaland or Kane

 Who else could Chelsea sign?

-Chelsea may also dip into the market for a central midfielder, with West Ham's Declan Rice and Rennes' Edouardo Camavinga being considered.
+Chelsea may also dip into the market for a central midfielder, with West Ham's Declan Rice and Rennes' Eduardo Camavinga being considered.

 Meanwhile, talks with Andreas Christensen and Antonio Rudiger over new contracts are not advanced despite them having less than a year on their current deals.